module Uq_io:Unified engines for stream I/Osig..end

 | `Polldescr of Netsys.fd_style * Unix.file_descr * Unixqueue.event_system ]

-• `Buffer buf: Data is written to the buffer buf (which in turn is connected with a second device)
+used as device. `Buffer buf: Data is written to the buffer buf (which in turn

-type string_like = [ `Memory of Netsys_mem.memory | `String of string ]
+typestring_like =[ `Memory of Netsys_mem.memory | `String of string ]

-val device_supports_memory : [ `Async_in of Uq_engines.async_in_channel * Unixqueue.event_system
+for all devices or device configurations.val device_supports_memory : [ `Async_in of Uq_engines.async_in_channel * Unixqueue.event_system

 | `Async_out of Uq_engines.async_out_channel * Unixqueue.event_system